openssl/openssl/doc/designs/fetching-composite-algorithms.md

                          OSSL_LIB_CTX *libctx, const OSSL_PARAM params[]);
 ```

+Because `EVP_SIGNATURE` isn't limited to composite algorithms, these
+functions can be used just as well with explicit fetches of simple
+algorithms, say "RSA".
+In that case, the caller will need to pass necessary
+auxiliary parameters through the `OSSL_PARAM` array (for example, with the
+"RSA" algorithm, a digest name).

 ## Requirements on the providers

 Because it's not immediately obvious from a composite algorithm name what